Matz marvels as Jays beat Royals 5-1 in doubleheader opener

 The only no-hitter in Blue Jays history is Dave Stieb’s 3-0 win over the Indians on Sept.
 2, 1990.

+“We ran into a good start today.
+Matz was throwing the ball well,” Royals manager Mike Matheny said.
+“He had good late movement — you could tell the guys weren’t seeing the late movement.
+Really baring in, using the back door.”

-Regardless, the Blue Jays were glad to have Matz’s masterful performance after Friday’s rainout.
+The Blue Jays certainly were glad to have Matz’s masterful performance after Friday’s rainout.
 Their starting rotation has been shredded by injuries just three weeks into the season, including in a 7-5 loss to Kansas City on Thursday night.

 In the nightcap, the Blue Jays sent Tommy Milone to the mound against the Royals’ Ervin Santana.